gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-point.md

 If you rotate the surface above you'll see how each point on the surface has a different *surface to light* vector.
-Getting the dot product of the surface normal and each individual surfaec to light vector gives us a different value at each point on the surface.
+Getting the dot product of the surface normal and each individual surface to light vector gives us a different value at each point on the surface.

 So, let's do that.